 Sealed Bass Cabinets

 Sealed bass cabinets are exactly what their name implies- the enclosure is sealed, making it so that no air can escape.
 This means that all the sound comes from the front of the speakers themselves.
 The trapped air inside the cabinet acts as a spring controlling the movement of the speaker resulting in a tighter, punchier, and more responsive and articulate sound.
 The low end of the speaker is rolled off slower, so it may sound a little more rolled off on the low end than a ported cabinet.
 Note this is determined by the box size and the speaker used, so sealed does not always mean less low end.
-Another over looked feature of a sealed cabinet is that the internal air holds the speaker from over movement at very low frequencies like an internal limiter.
+Another over looked feature of this type of cabinet is that the internal air holds the speaker from over movement at very low frequencies like an internal limiter.
 If the cabinet is ported, very low frequencies below the port tuning will release the internal air’s hold on the speaker and it could damage the speaker at much lower wattage than the speaker’s handling wattage.

-Sealed cabinets are convenient in that they can be more compact and possibly lighter weight than ported cabinets.
+These cabinets are convenient in that they can be more compact and possibly lighter weight than ported cabinets.
 However, they may be less efficient at low frequencies, therefore they may require a more powerful amplifier, but because they are sealed they usually can take the extra power at lower frequencies.
 Another advantage is they usually always sound the same wherever they are placed in the room, unlike a rear ported cabinet that changes with its distance from the wall behind it.

 This Carvin Audio BR210 is a sealed cabinet.